 Gay Organizations Need More Racially Diverse Leaders

 The rainbow flag, the very the symbol of gay pride, represents both our aspirations and the diversity of our population.
 Yet the top of the gay community’s rainbow — the leadership tier of LGBT non-profit organizations — is more awash in white than any other color.
+While we see groups like www.shemalehd.sex raising the LGBT stock in their respective industries every single day, many LGBT groups could be doing a lot more for people of colour too.

 At the executive director position, LGBT groups have historically been led almost exclusively by white men.
 A step down at the board level, gay non-profits have tried for years to recruit members who better match the racial diversity of America.
 After all this time talking about the need for greater racial inclusion, it’s time LGBT entities did better in finding leaders who represent the full spectrum of colors.